netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options:
-1. Build NetBox as a container with [NetBox Docker](https://github.com/netbox-community/netbox-docker) - This is the quickest way to get your own dedicated NetBox instance going and it only takes a few minutes to spin up on your laptop!
+1. Run NetBox as a container with [NetBox Docker](https://github.com/netbox-community/netbox-docker) - This is the quickest way to get your own dedicated NetBox instance going and it only takes a few minutes to spin up on your laptop!
 2. Follow the [official documentation](https://docs.netbox.dev/en/stable/installation/) and do a full installation all the NetBox components.
 These instructions have been tested on Ubuntu and CentOS Linux.
 3. Use the public [demo instance](https://demo.netbox.dev/) of NetBox